aws-samples/modern-web-authzn-lattice/README.md

 # Modern web authentication and authorization with Amazon VPC Lattice

-This repository accompanies the blog post <blogURL>
+This repository accompanies the blog post https://aws.amazon.com/blogs/security/modern-web-application-authentication-and-authorization-with-amazon-vpc-lattice/

 It will deploy the following components: